 British Menopause Society search tool, to find your nearest BMS-recognised menopause specialist.

 The Menopause Exchange gives independent advice, helpline and talks about the menopause, midlife and post-menopausal health.
-The articles provide information written by experts in their field (gynaecologists, GPs, pharmacists, specialist menopause nurses, dietitians, complementary practitioners, counsellors, charities and organisations)
+The articles provide information written by experts in their field (gynaecologists, GPs, pharmacists, specialist menopause nurses, dieticians, complementary practitioners, counsellors, charities and organisations)

 Age UK’s fact sheet on the menopause.

 Henpicked is one of the UK’s largest, fastest-growing websites for women who weren’t born yesterday.
 The aim is to give women a place to have their say, sparking discussion, promoting healthy debate and, we hope, bringing about positive change.

 Menopause Support a charity which campaigns for better education and advises businesses on what to do.

 Balance App which is a digital tool that provides information and a community where you can share your experience of menopause and peri-menopause.